How To Optimize Minecraft for M1 (Java Edition)

 I recently purchased the MacBook Pro with Apple Silicon.
 However, most apps still are not yet optimized.
 One of the main apps I care about performing well is Minecraft.
 However, I have finally figured how to optimize Minecraft for M1 with the MultiMC launcher’s help.
 IMPORTANT NOTE: This tutorial is for 1.16.5 and below.
-For 1.17 and above, please read this tutorial: How To Optimize Minecraft 1.17 for M1.
+For 1.17-1.18.2, please read this tutorial: How To Optimize Minecraft 1.17 for M1.
+For 1.19 and above, please read this tutorial: How to Optimize Minecraft 1.19 for M1.
 For 1.7.10-1.12.2, please follow this tutorial: How to Optimize Minecraft 1.7.10-1.12.2 for M1.

 Step 1: Installing MultiMC to Optimize Minecraft for M1

 Because the normal Minecraft launcher does not make it possible to optimize Minecraft for M1, you must first install MultiMC.
 MultiMC is an Open-Source customizable Minecraft launcher.
 I chose this launcher in particular because you will have to enter your Mojang account credentials into it, and Open-Source software is less likely to be hot-seated.

 First of all, download MultiMC from their website.
 It is not yet available for M1.
 However, it is still able to launch the actual Minecraft game to be M1-optimized.
 Go ahead and install MultiMC by extracting the tar.gz and then placing it into the Applications folder in the Finder.
 Don’t start it yet because we still need to install an M1-optimized JDK.

 NOTE FROM LATER: We forgot to add this to the tutorial at first, but you will need to install the XCode command line developer tools.
 Search “Terminal” in Spotlight, and run the following command to install:

 Step 2: Getting an M1-Optimized Java Installation